arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

 ## Security Groups
 Security groups are specific to individual resources (EC2 servers, databases) and not to subnets.
 There are few points that you must remember:

-Traffic is blocked by default
-In the cloud, traffic is completely blocked, so you have to explicitly open ports to allow traffic in and out.
+**Traffic is blocked by default:** In the cloud, traffic is completely blocked, so you have to explicitly **open ports** to allow traffic in and out.
 This is a general networking concept.

-Limit inbound traffic for security
-For ingress rules, we want to limit inbound traffic, for security, to a single port or just a handful of ports required by the application we are running.
-For example, if it’s a public web server, it will require port 80 open to the world ( World = 0.0.0.0/0 ).
-Should you need the SSH port open, restrict this port only to your specific IP address.
+**Limit inbound traffic for security:** For ingress rules, we want to limit inbound traffic, for security, to a single port or just a handful of ports required by the application we are running.
+For example, if it’s a public web server, it will require port 80 open to the world (World = 0.0.0.0/0). **Should you need the SSH port open, restrict this port only to your specific IP address**.

-For outbound traffic, give full access
-For egress rules, we want to give the resource full access to the internet, so we give egress access to all ports, from 0 all the way to 65535.
+**For outbound traffic, give full access** For egress rules, we want to give the resource full access to the internet, so we give egress access to all ports, from 0 all the way to 65535.
+(This means port ranges from 0 to 65535 which port 80 and port 8080 belongs to).

 ```
 WebServerSecGroup: